-12 step: Maintains a current list of A.A. groups whose members work with newcomers.
+12 Step: Maintains a current list of A.A. groups whose members work with newcomers.

-Membership: Encourages groups to elect Intergroup Representatives would who attend monthly council meetings, and encourage group participation and Intergroup activities and service work.
+Membership: Encourages groups to elect Intergroup Representatives who will attend monthly council meetings, and encourage group participation in Intergroup activities and service work.

 Public Information: Inform the public about the A.A. program and reaches the "third person" who may be involved with an active alcoholic.